Can You Freeze Canned Bean Sprouts?

 Freezing helps prolong the quality, longevity, and safety of food.
 However, unopened cans of food aren’t suitable for the freezer, despite containing food.

 Consequently, the risk of food poisoning increases once the food thaws.
-Most canned foods, including bean sprouts, are canned in their own juices and they have water.
+Most canned foods, including bean sprouts, are canned in their juices and they have water.

 Upon freezing, water expands.
 Its volume increases by around 9 percent.
 The limited space of the can doesn’t combine well with this increase in volume and results in a major increase in pressure.
 This pressure may eventually cause the can to crack.